Syncano/syncano-cli/syncano_cli/parse_to_syncano/README.md

 For each Parse schema, the Syncano Class schema is created.
 The class name and name of all fields are normalized.
 The normalization process usually just makes a lowercase name.
 So when you transfer schema from Parse, where class name name is `SomeOutstandingClass`, in Syncano it will be called: `someoutstandingclass`.
 The same applies to the fields.

-Of course there are some exceptions.
+There are some exceptions.
 If Parse schema name starts from an underscore: `_<class_name>`, the name will be changed to `internal_<class_name>`.
 That's because Syncano does not support names which start with an underscore.

 **Created at and updated at**

-Syncano classes have fields `created_at` and `updated_at`, which are self explanatory: they store the dates indicating when object was created and last updated.
-The Parse has fields `createdAt` and `updatedAt` - which are created for the same purpose.
+Syncano classes have two special fields `created_at` and `updated_at`, which store the dates indicating when object was created and last updated.
+The Parse has fields `createdAt` and `updatedAt` - which are used for the same purpose.

 Syncano `created_at` and `updated_at` fields are read-only, so it's impossible to transfer there values from Parse.
 To resolve this, two additional fields are created on Syncano class: `original_createdat` and `original_updatedat` - which have filter and order index added to them and can be used to find and sort data easily.
-These fields store the original creation and update date from Parse (but update date will be **NOT** updated automatically next time).
+These fields store the original creation and update date from Parse (but update date will **NOT** be updated automatically next time).

 **objectId field**